More tales of antiques, strangeness and charm from the country auctioneer

 Philip Serrell's gentle tales are redolent of a vanishing, if not already vanished, way of life. - Daily Express

 Through his work he has met some interesting and wonderful people and he has written two books based on his life as a country auctioneer.
-He is also a regular face on many antiques television programmes such as Bargain Hunt and The Antiques Road Trip, as well as being a winning competitor on Celebrity Mastermind.
+He is also a regular face on many antiques television programmes, as well as being a winning competitor on Celebrity Mastermind.